Help the Church in Eritreawes9042020-07-24T20:17:49+00:00

-The Angelicum Academy Invites You to Support Our Apostolate in East Africa
+The Angelicum Academy Invites You to Join with us in Support of the Church in East Africa

-For two decades, we have been involved in assisting the Catholic Church of Eritrea – one of the world’s poorest nations, located in the horn of East Africa.
+For over two decades the Angelicum Academy has been involved in assisting the Catholic Church of Eritrea – one of the world’s poorest nations, located in the horn of East Africa.
 Eritrea was a part of Ethiopia until 1993.
 The current population is 6.3 million.
-Eritrea is ranked as 210th per Capita Gross national product (GNP) among the world’s nations.
-This reflects the average income of the country’s citizens, which is $600 per year in Eritrea (= c. $ 2.00 per day).
+Eritrea is ranked near the very bottom as 210th per Capita Gross national product (GNP) among the world’s nations.
+This reflects the average income of the country’s citizens, which is $600 per year in Eritrea (= c. $2.00 per day).

-The great majority of Eritreans are either Coptic Christian, Muslim or Catholic.
-Catholics have the ancient Ge’ez Rite (descended from the Alexandrian Rite of St. Mark) celebrated in the ancient Ge’ez language.
-Latin rite Catholics are also under the care of the Catholic Archeparch of Asmara.
+The great majority of Eritreans are either Orthodox Christian, Muslim or Catholic.
+Catholics have the Divine liturgy (Mass) in the ancient Ge’ez Rite (descended from the Alexandrian Rite of the Evangelist, St. Mark) celebrated in the ancient Ge’ez language.
+Both Ge’ez Rite and Latin rite Catholics are under the care of the Catholic Archeparch (Archbishop) of Asmara.

-Our work with the Eritrean Catholic Church began while His Excellency, the late Zeccarias Yohannes was Eparch (Bishop) of Asmara, Eritrea.
-Since them we have worked with his successor, the Archeparch of the Eritrean capitol of Asmara, Abune Menghesteab Tesfamariam.
+Our work with the Eritrean Catholic Church began in 1996 while His Excellency, the late Zeccarias Yohannes was the first Eparch (Bishop) of Asmara, Eritrea.
+Since then, we have worked with his successor, the Archeparch of the Eritrean capitol of Asmara, Abune Menghesteab Tesfamariam.

-The Cathedral of Our Lady of the Rosary (above), Asmara.
-In 2016 the Angelicum Academy initiated Angelicum East Africa.
-We have also participated, with Holy Apostles College and Seminary in Connecticut, USA in supporting higher educational opportunities for seminaries, priest, nuns and laity.
-This allows the clergy to pursue higher theological studies.
+In 2016 the Angelicum Academy initiated Angelicum East Africa, which has graduated over 100 Eritrean students.
+We have also participated, with Holy Apostles College and Seminary in Connecticut, USA in supporting higher educational opportunities for Eritrean seminarians, priests, nuns, and laity.
+This allows them to pursue higher theological studies online.